 With few exceptions, Sub-Saharan Africa has not generally been a focus of Iranian foreign policy-perhaps because of the relatively small size of most African economies and the limited influence of African countries on multilateral efforts to limit Iran's nuclear program or contain its strategic capabilities.
 Former President Ahmadinejad tried to build ties to some African leaders, but most African countries apparently did not want to risk their economic and political relationships with the United States by broadening their relations with Iran.
 Few of the announced joint venture agreements between Iran and African countries were implemented.
 Rouhani has made few statements on relations with countries in Africa and has not made the continent a priority.
-Still, the increase in activity by Islamic State and Al Oaedaaffiliated Sunni extremist movements could cause Iran to increase its focus on politics and security issues in Africa.
+Still, the increase in activity by Islamic State and Al Oaedaaffiliated Sunni extremist movements in Africa could cause Iran to increase its focus on politics and security issues in Africa.
+And, the sanctions relief to be provided by the JCPOA will likely ease the hesitancy on the part of African leaders to expand commercial ties to Iran.